zsparal/api-documentation/source/components/overview.rst

    var cardComponent = mollie.createComponent('card');
    cardComponent.mount('#card');

-Translated error messages are provided into DOM automatically.
+Translated error messages will be rendered within the DOM automatically.

 To customize the card component, see :ref:`components-mollie-create-component`.